 An undrafted, Bulgarian-born goalie who broke barriers to become the first from his country to start and win games in the NHL.

-Alexandar Georgiev's path to professional hockey reads like an underdog script.
+Alexandar Georgiev became the first Bulgarian-born player to appear in an NHL game when he debuted for the New York Rangers in 2018.
 Born in Bulgaria to a goaltender father, he moved to Russia as a child to pursue the sport.
-Overlooked in every NHL draft, he honed his skills in Finnish leagues before the New York Rangers offered him a chance.
-In 2018, he didn't just make his debut; he seized the net, becoming the first Bulgarian-born player to appear in an NHL game.
-His style—athletic, competitive, and sometimes unorthodox—earned him a starting role in the hockey-mad city of New York.
+Overlooked in every NHL draft, he honed his skills in Finnish leagues before the Rangers offered him a chance.
+His athletic, competitive, and sometimes unorthodox style earned him a starting role in New York.
 After a trade to the Colorado Avalanche, he evolved into a workhorse starter, backstopping a championship-caliber team with a calm that belied his journey.
-His career stands as a testament to the global spread of hockey talent and the power of perseverance outside the traditional draft system.
+Born in 1996.

 1981–1996